tobyndockerill/multisite-global-search/readme.txt

 If you have created your own language pack, or have an update of an existing one, you can send [gettext .po and .mo files](http://codex.wordpress.org/Translating_WordPress) to me so that I can bundle it into Multisite Global Search.

+**New features 1.1**

+* Insert search form in templates using the shortcode: `[multisite_search_result]`.
+[See the plugin page for more information](http://grial.usal.es/agora/pfcgrial/multisite-search).
+* Show excerpted results `[multisite_search_result excerpt="yes"]`

+**Features**

+* Multisite Global Search Widget.
+Show a search form in your sidebar.
+* Customizable results page URI.
+* Two different form types, vertical and horizontal.
+* Search across all network blogs or only in your blogs if you are logged.
+* Search results are showed in a page which contents the shortcode: `[multisite_search_result]`
+* Entries on every site across your installation appear in search results immediately after publication.
+* Receive results from your complete blog network, even sites you do not own or control.
+* Customizable style sheet for widget and results page.

 == Installation ==

 Installation is easy: